bkins/PersonalTrainerWorkouts/README.md

 General TODOs:

 Current state:  Most of the Viewing/Editing/Adding of Workouts and Exercises, and the relationship between them, is working.
-I need to do more testing of that.
-For instance, I am not 100% sure the Junction table between Workouts and Exercises are being applied correctly.
-It seems to be working, but until I see it I won't feel confident.
+I will have the user review and confirm.

  1. Since this is a learning project, there has been a lot of exploration.
 So I have not followed my normal rules for myself.
 Most of this has been rectified, but more to do.